In the forest of NBA players, Yao Ming is at the very top.

 Standing 7-foot-6, the basketball star trails only Gheorghe Muresan and Manute Bol as the tallest player in NBA history.
 With height that only a few humans can claim, the pool for significant others in the same stratosphere is limited.

-Yao didn’t have a problem.
-His wife, former basketball player Ye Li, is 6-foot-3.
+Yao didn't have a problem.
+His wife, former basketball player Ye Li, stands 6-foot-3.

 Yao Ming's Wife Ye Li

 Yao met fellow Chinese basketball player Ye Li when he was 17 years old.
 She wasn't interested at first, but Yao was persistent.

 Yao gave Ye the team pins he collected at the 2000 Summer Olympics in Sydney, Australia, to show his affection.
 Nothing like trinkets from a once-in-a-lifetime event to win over the woman of your dreams.

 On August 6, 2007, the couple married in a ceremony attended only by close friends and family.

 Not much else is known about Ye Li, but a simple Google search will reveal her Wikipedia page as well as other people named Ye Li, including someone who earned his PhD from Columbia University and teaches at Ohio State University and an assistant professor at the University of California, Riverside.
 None of them, however, are Yao Ming's wife.

 On May 21, 2010, the basketball-playing husband and wife welcomed a daughter, Yao Qinlei (whose English name is Amy).
 The child was born in Houston, Texas.

 According to reports, she stood as tall as 5-foot-5 at 10 years old.

 Yao Ming was born to professional basketball players Yao Zhiyuan and Fang Fengdi on September 12, 1980 in Shanghai, China.
 He started playing basketball at nine-years-old and attended a junior sports school.
 At 17, Yao started playing professionally with the Shanghai Sharks.